appml/nano/index.md

     * Double tap **list status** to resume default filter/day.

 * Edit screen:
-    * Tap **editor status** (to the right of the note title) to view note statistics and clipboard content, long tap to view recent updates in other notes without leaving the current note.
+    * Tap **editor status** (to the right of the note title) to view note statistics and clipboard content; long tap clipboard content to view full clipboard content; long tap update status to view recent updates in other notes without leaving the current note.
     * Tap the **Shortcut** icon to view user defined shortcuts.
     * Immediately after conducting a search, tap the **Search** icon to advance to the next match.
     * Double tap **editor status** to temporarily save the current cursor position.